t-aggelos/tokiponedo/README.md

 Let's attempt to link *to try to*(`paweru`) with *move*(`taweru`), which together would mean "try to move to".
 For example,
 - `mi wa wiweru wi paweru wi taweru tawa sina` = "I want to try to move towards you".

 This sentence makes a lot more sense and conveys the meaning.
 Regarding meaning, the aforementioned example literally translates to:  me want (to) try/attempt/struggle (to) move to (towards) you.
 Here, `wiweru` is used in conjuction with `taweru` to mean "want, in order/to, move".
+This usage of `wiweru` is analogous to what the optative mood is in other languages, with the exception that there are no true moods here -- but a combination of actions describes the action in detail.

 # Questions 2 -- "If"'s
 If we want to talk about if something is true, we can use the particle `ron` which implies existence and position in conjuction with the context marker `wa`: